2026 Small Kitchen Renovation Cost Reality

 Chicago's housing stock presents unique small kitchen challenges — vintage apartments with closed-off galleys, condos with windowless interior kitchens, and bungalows where kitchens were afterthoughts.
 The average Chicago kitchen measures just 75 square feet, compared to 200+ in new suburban homes.
 But here's the secret: with smart design, your small kitchen can be more functional than spaces twice its size.

 Small doesn't mean settling.
-Today's compact kitchen solutions - from European-style cabinets to transformer furniture - make every inch count.
+Today's compact kitchen solutions — from European-style cabinets to transformer furniture — make every inch count.
 Whether you're dealing with a River North studio or a Logan Square vintage flat, the right renovation approach creates a kitchen that's both beautiful and hardworking.
-Let's explore what's possible in your small Chicago kitchen.
+Visit our Lincoln Park design studio to explore compact kitchen materials in person, or keep reading to discover what's possible in your small Chicago kitchen.

 Micro kitchen (under 50 sq ft): 75–85% ROI